-SUBLANDLORD: Smoking Gun Land Company, LLC, a Colorado limited liability company SUBTENANT : Double Brow, LLC , a Colorado limited liability company By: Schwazze Colorado, LLC , the sole member of Double Brow, LLC By: Medicine Man Technologies, Inc. DBA Schwazze the Sole Member of Schwazze Colorado, LLC By: By: Print Name Print Name Its: Its:

-[Signature Page to Memorandum of Sublease]
+SUBLANDLORD:Smoking Gun Land Company, LLC, a Colorado limited liability company SUBTENANT: Double Brow, LLC, a Colorado limited liability company By: Schwazze Colorado, LLC , the sole member of Double Brow, LLC By: Medicine Man Technologies, Inc. DBA Schwazze , the Sole Member of Schwazze Colorado, LLC Ву: By: Print Name Print Name Its: Its: [Company or Promote .
+Management and California [Signature Page ti o Memorandum of Sublease]

+State of Colorado County of

-as (type of authority, such as officer or trustee) of (name of party/entity on behalf of whom record was corporation acknowledging) a (state or place of incorporation) corporation, on behalf of the corporation.
+This record was acknowledged before me on, 20 by of whom record was executed). as (type of authority, such as officer or trustee) of (name of party/entity on behalf

-(name of officer or agent, title of officer or agent) of (name of corporation acknowledging) a (state or place of incorporation) corporation, on behalf of the corporation.
+(name of officer or agent, title of officer or agent) of (name of corpo corporation. ration acknowledging) a (state or place of incorporation) corporation, on behalf of the

 (Notary's official signature)

-(Title of office)
+(Title of office) -

 (Commission Expiration)

+State of Colorado County of

+This record was acknowledged before me on, 20 by of whom record was executed). as (type of authority, such as officer or trustee) of (name of party/entity on behalf

+(name of officer or agent, title of officer or agent) of (name of corpo corporation. ration acknowledging) a (state or place of incorporation) corporation, on behalf of the

+(Notary's official signature)

+(Title of office) -

+(Commission Expiration) -

+32